Make a DIY cutting mat for sewing that can be moved from table to table. It is portable and can be stored under a bed or under a couch.

 There is a table in my sewing room where I can cut out fabric, but it’s often being used by my children while I’m sewing.
 They love doing art and crafts near me while I sew, and I love having them close.

 Since I can’t have a dedicated cutting table I’ve always been a little creative with my storage and sewing process.
 I have big cutting mats that I love, but I needed two next to each other and needed it to be portable since I share my table.
-I figured out how to make a portable cutting mat that can be used on a table and then stored when not in use.
+I figured out how to make a portable cutting mat for sewing that can be used on a table and then stored when not in use.
 It’s a really simple process to make one!

 *There are affiliate links in this post.*

 - 4’x8′ underlayment* – This was the lightest wood I could find in a size close to 4’x4′.
-You want the wood to be light but strong and big enough to go under two large cutting mats.
+You want the wood to be light but strong and big enough to go under two large self healing cutting mats.

 - Sticky tack*